Boys Ranches in Orlando, Florida…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 If you want your son to choose a different path in life, Treasure Coast Boys Academy might be exactly what you need.

-We care for 50 teenage boys at our residential boarding school and ranch on a Florida ranch.
+We care for 50 teenage boys at our residential boarding school and boys ranch in Florida.
 With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and chapel services on campus to keep them involved in what is their home away from home.

 A Better Option than Boys Ranches that May be Closer to Orlando, FL